radiantlogic-v8/documentation-new/documentation/configuration/identity-views/model-driven-views.md

 You can create an unlimited number of labels, depending on how many categories of information you need to define.

-For more information, see [Working with Labels](#working-with-labels).
+For more information, see: [Working with Labels](#working-with-labels)

 ### Content

 A Content Object is a node that has no descendants.
 It is a “leaf” or “terminal” node in the view.

-A content node represents an object in a virtual view.
-When you create a content node, you base it on an object that has been extracted/created in the Schema Manager and this information is used to populate the entries at run time.
+A content node represents an object in an identity view.
+When you create a content node, you base it on an object that has been extracted/created from a data source and this information is used to populate the entries at run time.
 The content automatically inherits the primary key attribute of the underlying objects.
 You can also expose other attributes that belong to the underlying object in the entries.

-For more information, see [Working with Content Objects](#working-with-content-objects).
+For more information, see: [Working with Content Objects](#working-with-content-objects)

 ### Link

-Links are a special kind of node that allows you to point to a specific sub tree defined in an existing virtual view (.dvx file) or a new sub tree that you design on-the-fly based on objects from other schemas.
+Links are a special kind of node that allows you to point to a specific sub-tree defined in an existing virtual view (.dvx file) or a new sub-tree that you design on-the-fly based on objects from other schemas.
 Using this mechanism in conjunction with a label (although a label is not necessary) you can aggregate information from different schemas (simple objects or whole sub trees).
 Links allow you to transparently navigate from schema to schema in an ad hoc way.

 There are two different types of links: Standard and Merge.
 Each is described in more details below.

 *Standard Link*

-A standard link offers a simple way to aggregate virtual views.
+A standard link offers a simple way to aggregate identity views.
 Each view file has a top node named with the following syntax: `dv=<file name>`.
 When aggregating virtual views using standard links, the “dv” label level remains and becomes part of the naming in the hierarchy.

 Let’s take a look at an example.
 Assume there are three data sources: a database, an Active Directory, and an LDAP directory.
 This is represented in the diagram below.